sttp/Specification/Sections/DataPointStructure.md

 > :information_source: The maximum size of a `DataPoint` structure instance is unspecified, but controlled indirectly at the wire level protocol.
 With simple encoding techniques this size can be reduced down to a few bytes for most value types.

+### Runtime ID
+Runtime ID's are negotiated with the connection and are the default value type in the Data Point Structure.
+The runtime ID is used to associate a group of communications under a single STTP connection.

+While the normal use case is to use RuntimeIDs, for systems that have an indefinite number of IDs, it's not practical to map every point to a Runtime ID.
+In this case, it's allowed to send the identifier with the measurement.

+If no runtime ID is used -1 should be sent

 ### Data Point Identifier

 When identifying a Data Point, one of 4 mechanics are encouraged to identify the source of the time series data.
+STTP expects a ID to be unique per data point.
+Common ids include:

 * [Guid] - Some kind of integer based identifier.
 * [String] - This is commonly referred to as a tag in a time series databases.
 * [SttpMarkup] - Essentially this is a connection string that combines a set of unique identifiers.

-Runtime ID's are negotiated with the connection and are the default value type in the Data Point Structure.

-While the normal use case is to use RuntimeIDs, for systems that have an indefinite number of IDs, it's not practical to map every point to a Runtime ID.
-In this case, it's allowed to send the identifier with the measurement.
+If using a template to standarize metadata the template may specify additional constraints on the ID.
+See  [Appendix F - STTP Templates](Templates.md) for example templates

-### Sttp Value Types
+### STTP Value Types

 The data types available to a `DataPoint` are described in the `ValueType` enumeration, defined below: